saqibcare/Paying-through-Smart-Phone/README.md

 Mobile Payment is the growing technology, and it will keep growing because of the high number of users around the world.
 Therefore most of the businesses are investing in this handsome technology.
-There are 4.86 billion mobile users, but less then one billion are using mobile payments.
-Therefore it is confirmed that all remaining users will also turn toward this never ending market.
-It the necessary part of the modern world.
+There are 4.86 billion mobile users, but less than one billion are using mobile payments.
+Therefore it is confirmed that all remaining users will also turn toward this never-ending market.
+It a necessary part of the modern world.
 The people who are in the business of mobile payments will be in a bright future ahead.
-All and all this technology will stand besides other market giants in the market very soon.
+All and all this technology will stand beside other market giants in the market very soon.

 Conclusion
 ==========

-We have number of API’s and SDK’s which are available to the software developers, which they can integrate in their application to allow their users to perform money transactions through mobile, but every API has its own requirement, this paper will give them knowledge about the possibilities but the choice will be made after the requirement engineering.
-This paper will be concluded with this line that there are number of ways to facilitate the mobile application users but choice should be made on the basis of what they need and how you facilitate.
+We have a number of API’s and SDK’s which are available to the software developers, which they can integrate into their application to allow their users to perform money transactions through mobile, but every API has its own requirement, this paper will give them knowledge about the possibilities but the choice will be made after the requirement engineering.
+This paper will be concluded with this line that there are number of ways to facilitate the mobile application users but the choice should be made on the basis of what they need and how you facilitate.

 This work was carried out within the Web and Mobile Apps class.
-I would like to thank our Prof. Dr. Yvonne Jung from Hochschule Fulda, who supervised through out this course.
+I would like to thank our Prof. Dr. Yvonne Jung from Hochschule Fulda, who supervised throughout this course.
 I would also like to thanks my brother, Adil Shehzad from Technical University Chemnitz, who helped me in understanding the Android platform.